Student Right to Know

 Hazing is any action taken or situation created, intentionally, to produce mental or physical discomfort, embarrassment, harassment, or ridicule.
 Such activities may include but are not limited to the following: use of alcohol, paddling in any form, creation of excessive fatigue, physical and psychological shocks, quests, treasure hunts, scavenger hunts, road trips or any other such activities; the wearing of public apparel which is conspicuous and not normally in good taste, engaging in public stunts and buffoonery, morally degrading or humiliating games and activities, and any other activities which are not consistent with academic achievement, policy and regulations of A.C.T., or applicable state and national law.
 The use of hazing by A.C.T. students or employees is prohibited whether on or off A.C.T. premises.
 Violations are subject to the “Nonacademic Student Conduct Code and Disciplinary Procedures”.
 Alleged violations should be reported immediately to human resources or the conservatory administration.

 Pursuant to Title IX of the Education Amendments of 1972 and the U.S. Department of Education’s implementing regulations at 34 C.F.R.
-Part 106, A.C.T.’s Title IX Coordinator has primary responsibility for coordinating the College’s efforts to comply with and carry out its responsibilities under Title IX, which prohibits sex discrimination in all the operations of A.C.T., as well as retaliation for the purpose of interfering with any right or privilege secured by Title IX.
+Part 106, A.C.T.’s Title IX Coordinator has primary responsibility for coordinating the school’s efforts to comply with and carry out its responsibilities under Title IX, which prohibits sex discrimination in all the operations of A.C.T., as well as retaliation for the purpose of interfering with any right or privilege secured by Title IX.

 Sexual misconduct against students, including sexual harassment, sexual assault, rape, and sexual exploitation, can be a form of sex discrimination under Title IX.
 The Title IX coordinator oversees A.C.T.’s response to reports and complaints that involve possible sex discrimination to monitor outcomes, identify and address any patterns, and assess effects on the campus climate, so A.C.T. can address issues that affect the wider school community.